arnholm/cpde_3rdparty/msvc/README.md

     $ git clone https://github.com/arnholm/cpde_3rdparty

-Open a terminal in the msvc folder and run each script.
+Open a "Developer Command Prompt for VS 2019" (or equivalent) in the msvc folder and run each script.
 It is also possible to run build_all.cmd to build them all in one go, but running each script separately gives better opportunity to verify the results.
 Each script adds its build files to the libs folder:

     cpde_3rdparty/libs/boost
                       /wx